Types of Dental Implants & Materials

 What dental implant options do you offer?

-When people ask us about dental implant options, they’re usually talking about one of three different things.
+People ask us about the different options they have, quite often.
+When they do so, they are usually talking about one of three different things.

 - The different procedures for dental implants (single tooth, multiple teeth, full-mouth).

 - The different manufacturers or name brands of dental implants.

 - The different methods for inserting dental implants.

 Below are detailed answers to each of the above implant options.

 Which procedures does Apple Dental Implant Centre offer?

 Apple Dental Implant Centre offers many different dental implant procedures.
 Our “What are Dental Implants” page contains info on the following three common procedures:

 What name brands of dental implants do we use?